Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Designed to enable simultaneous substitution in strings in a safe fashion.
 Safe means it does not rely on placeholders (which can cause errors in same length matches).

-randtoolbox — by Christophe Dutang, a year ago
+randtoolbox — by Christophe Dutang, 2 years ago

 Toolbox for Pseudo and Quasi Random Number Generation and Random Generator Tests